Icenium/icenium-cli/docs/man_pages/project/testing/debug-android.md

 Command | Description
 ----------|----------
-[debug](debug.html) | Shows the debug tools to let you debug applications on connected iOS or Android devices.<% if(isHtml) { %> For more information about debugging on device, see [Debugging on Device](http://docs.telerik.com/platform/appbuilder/debugging-your-code/debugging-on-device/debugging-on-device).
+[debug](debug.html) | Shows the debug tools to let you debug applications on connected iOS or Android devices.
-<% } %>
-[debug ios](debug-ios.html) | Opens up ios-webkit-debug-proxy in Safari on specific port and lets you debug your application.
+[debug ios](debug-ios.html) | Lets you debug applications on connected iOS devices.
 [build](build.html) | Builds the project for the target platform and produces an application package or a QR code for deployment.
 [build android](build-android.html) | Builds the project for Android platform and produces an application package or a QR code for deployment.
 [build ios](build-ios.html) | Builds the project for iOS platform and produces an application package or a QR code for deployment.